 Mask and Wig’s annual tour is a tradition that began in 1891, when the Club took Miss Columbia to New York and Washington, D.C.
 By 1940, the Club had performed in some 31 different cities, traveling in style in a Mask and Wig branded rail car (so christened in 1930).
-Early Wiggers played sold out shows across the country, and enjoyed relaxation and debauchery in the myriad cities that welcomed them.
+Early undergraduate members played sold out shows across the country, and enjoyed relaxation and fun in the myriad cities that welcomed them.

 The best part of Tour is, of course, the price tag (or lack thereof).
 Financed by tickets, advertisements, and donations, the undergraduate members roam the world free of charge.
 Around the world, Mask and Wig’s numerous, generous alumni enjoy housing undergraduate members, catching shows, and reconnecting with the Club.